-As a Malaysian composer living in a multicultural tradition, because of the persistence of the Chinese ancestors on the inheritance of Chinese culture, they founded a Chinese elementary school that uses Chinese mother tongue as the medium of education.
-At the same time, Malaysia national education policy guarantees that all ethnic groups can open their own mother tongue schools and learn their mother tongue freely, as well as publicly promote cultural customs.
-Therefore, in the early years, many Chinese immigrants from Fujian and Guangdong also brought the poems, Nanyin, Hakka folk songs, puppet show, calligraphy, and literature that were popular in China to south East Asia.
+As a Malaysian composer living in a multicultural tradition, because of the persistence of the Chinese ancestors on the inheritance of Chinese culture, they founded a Chinese elementary school that uses the Chinese mother tongue as the medium of education.
+At the same time, Malaysia’s national education policy guarantees that all ethnic groups can open their own mother tongue schools and learn their mother tongue freely, as well as publicly promote cultural customs.
+Therefore, in the early years, many Chinese immigrants from Fujian and Guangdong also brought poems, Nanyin, Hakka folk songs, puppet shows, calligraphy, and literature that were popular in China to South East Asia.

-Most of my compositions, I focus more on the importance of Chinese sources of poetry and philosophical thinking and the key compositional roles played by elements such as sonic mobility and spatialisation, interplay and interchange of roles, the concept of ‘living ornamentation’ in creating heterophony and vocalisation.
+Through many cultural field trips around Asian countries, with all these collective experiences, I have garnered a lot of knowledge and am inspired by Asia’s unique multi-layered ethnic and cultural heritages in my music compositions.
+Over the past few years, I have composed cross-cultural works for traditional Asian and Western instruments, collaborating with multiple musicians in Asia, the United States, and Europe.
+The key compositional roles played by elements such as sonic mobility and spatialisation, interplay and interchange of roles, and the concept of ‘living ornamentation’ in creating heterophony and vocalisation.
 Sonic mobility and spatialisation, as realised through unique instrumental layouts in my compositions, are deeply informed by my childhood experience of listening to the acoustics of nature in the woods.
 The interplay and interchange of roles between instruments through their alternations of similar passages in an improvisational style are inspired by oral traditions in the teacher-student mentorship relationship in the study of music.